 • practicing pharmacy in various areas throughout the health-care system

-The PGY1 residency program core rotations include:
+The PGY1 residency program required learning experiences include:

 • Orientation (5 weeks)